fonsecapeter/pycoroutines/README.md

 # Practice creating pipelines with coroutines

-* Create a coroutine decorator to avoid having to prime each GeneratorExit:
+* Create a coroutine decorator to avoid having to prime each generator:
 ```python
   # codecorator.py
   def coroutine(func):